 The 33 Caves are also known as the 33 Heavenly Caves.
 21 of them are arranged in 5 separate levels or floors, together forming the shape of a Dagoba (or Stupa), all according to the Buddhist theory of the organization of the Universe and all things living and reincarnating within.

 The Puguang Temple has Buddhist Statues and Caves on the inside as well as on the outside, all of them of peculiar shapes.
-In total there are 49 Shrines in this part of the
+In total there are 49 Shrines in this part of the Complex.

-Golden Pagoda Temple, where a mummified body kept in good condition by the dry climate of Gansu that has been decorated in the form of Asparas, is on display.
+Some of the best art pieces remaining in the damaged complex can be found inside of the Golden Pagoda Temple, where a mummified body kept in good condition by the dry climate of Gansu that has been decorated in the form of Asparas, is on display.

 The mummy turned Art-piece is a unique specimen, not found anywhere else along the long pathways of the ancient Silk Road.